When we think of injuries sustained at work, we tend to think of broken

 our team of workers’ compensation attorneys in Glendale is dedicated

-to fighting on behalf of injured workers and will do what it takes to
+to fighting on behalf of injured workers and will help you obtain the

 reach out to our law firm at (818) 946-0608 to request your free initial case evaluation